joyent/conch-api/docs/validation/Guide.md

 validation may be in 0 or many validation plans, and a validation plan may have 0, 1, or many validations associated with it.

-Only users who are system admins (i.e., [they have the `is_admin` flag set on their user account](https://github.com/joyent/rfd/blob/master/rfd/0134/README.md) may create and manage validation plans.
-However, anyone with a Conch account may list and test validation plans.
+Anyone with a Conch account may list and test validation plans.

 `conch validation-plans get` lists all available validation plans.
 Like validation IDs, you may shorten the UUID to the first 8 characters in commands.

-`conch validation-plans create --name NAME_OF_NEW_VALIDATION_PLAN --description DESCRIPTION_OF_PLAN` creates a new validation plan.
-A new validation plan will have no validations associated with it.

 `conch validation-plan PLAN_ID validations` lists all validations associated with the plan.

-`conch validation-plan PLAN_ID add-validation VALIDATION_ID` associates a validation with the validation plan.
-You may use a short ID for the `VALIDATION_ID` field.

-`conch validation-plan PLAN_ID remove-validation VALIDATION_ID` removes an associated validation from the validation plan.
-You may use a short ID for the `VALIDATION_ID` field.

 ### Testing validation plans